thoughtbot/maintaining-open-source-projects/book/05-documentation.md

 time a new user can interact with the software.

 Installation instructions are an essential component of documentation for a software project, because even people with the intentions, skills and curiosity to participate will struggle setting up a project’s dependencies.
-No matter how much stamina they have to work through technical problems, if they can’t install the software, they will be impeded from running, using and applying changes to the project.
+No matter how much stamina they have to work through technical problems, if they can’t install the software, they will be blocked from ever running, using and applying changes to the project.

 Make the setup as easy as you can, lowering the barrier of entry to your software for users and for contributors.